Best Digital Risk Protection Platforms

 Why do we recommend it?

-ZeroFox is a platform of four modules that provide attack surface protection.
+ZeroFox is a platform of four modules that provide attack-surface protection.
 These units are called Protection, Intelligence, Disruption, and Response.
 The full platform is an attack surface management system.
 This includes system assessment and Dark Web scanning to discover risks to the company.

 The ZeroFox findings are produced as reports that can be viewed in the cloud-based platform of the service.
-The package also provides threat intelligence as a feed that you can get formatted to suit different third-party tools.
+The package also provides threat intelligence as a feed that can be formatted to suit different third-party tools.
 Although some of those tools are free to use or have free versions, such as Splunk, most of them are paid packages.

 If you already own one of the services in the ZeroFox app library, you just need to activate the integration to get data feeds sent directly to that system.
-You know which system you can buy to get the ZeroFox feed channeled in if you already have a tool on the list.
+You will know which system you can buy to get the ZeroFox feed channeled in if you already have a tool on the list.

 The platform offers different modules, so you don’t get a set package of services.
 Some services have a tariff per asset that you register, such as a domain name.
 Other modules, such as the remediation service, are charged by action.
 You can get a guided demo of the ZeroFox services.